-To do a Ping Back: Copy the URL (the HTTP:// address of my post) for the current week’s Challenge and paste it into your post.
-You may also place a copy of your URL of your Tanka Post in the comments of the current week’s Challenge post.
+LINK YOUR BLOG POST TO MINE WITH A PINGBACK.
+To do a Pingback: Copy the URL (the HTTPS:// address of my post) for the current week’s Challenge and paste it into your post.
+You may also place a copy of your URL of your post in the comments of the current week’s Challenge post.

-People from the challenge may visit you and comment or click like.
-I also need at least a Ping Back or a link in the comments section in order to know you participated and to include you in the Weekly Review section of the new prompt on Tuesday.
+Because of the time difference between where you are, and I am, you might not think your link is there.
+I manually approve all links.
+People taking part in the challenge may visit you and comment or “like” your post.
+I also need at least a Pingback or a link in the comments section to know you took part and to include you in the Weekly Review section of the new prompt on Tuesday.

-I want you to be CREATIVE.
-Use your own photos and create “Visual Tankas” if you wish, although it is not necessary.
-You can use Fotoflexer, Picmonkey, or Canva.com, or any other program that you wish to make your own images.
-Click the links to go to the programs.
+BE CREATIVE.
+Use your photos and create “Visual POETRY” if you wish, although it is not necessary.
+Use whatever program you want to make your images.

-I will visit your blog, comment, and TWEET your TANKA.
+As time allows, I will visit your blog, comment, and TWEET your POETRY

-You may copy the badge I have created to go with the Tanka Tuesday Challenge Post and place it in your own post:
+You may copy the badge I have created to go with the Weekly Poetry Challenge Post and place it in your post.
+It’s not mandatory.